AlanZayon/interface-sistema-maranguape/README.md

 This document describes the structure, features, and behavior of the system developed using **React.js** and **React-Bootstrap**.
 The system includes a login screen, a home page for managing departments and employees, and additional features like creating and editing job positions, performing bulk actions on employees, and displaying detailed employee data.

+### Access the Project

+You can visit the [Project](https://heroic-alfajores-da3394.netlify.app/).
+There you can to use functions and to experience for yourself.

 ---

 ### 1. Login Screen